 Sometimes men follow their wives abroad and become the homemaker.

-Whereas Amy noticed that a disproportionate number of female assignees were single career women, her husband André (30) had little difficulty in accepting his unusual status as a male "trailing spouse".
-He is a literary scholar focusing on comparative studies of European literature, especially from Britain and France, and after completing his Ph.D. with honors, he is currently working as an independent researcher.
+While expat businesswoman Amy noticed that a disproportionate number of female assignees were single, her husband André (30) had little difficulty in accepting his unusual status as a male "trailing spouse".
+He is a literary scholar focusing on comparative studies of European literature, especially from Britain and France.
+After completing his Ph.D. with honors, he is currently working as an independent researcher.

-He knows that following his wife to Tokyo may reduce his chances of ever getting a tenure-track position in the field, but he enjoys having the freedom to do the things he loves.
-"There’s not much money to be made with analyzing the 18th-century sentimental novel," André says with a grin.
+He knows that following his wife to Japan may reduce his chances of ever getting a tenure-track position in the field, but he enjoys having the freedom to do the things he loves.
+"There’s not much money to be made by analyzing the 18th-century sentimental novel," André says with a grin.

-Then he adds, “When we joke around, I often call Amy the capitalist in our relationship.
+Then he adds: "When we joke around, I often call Amy the capitalist in our relationship.
 She’s bringing home the bacon, and I get to be the intellectual.
 I could also imagine becoming a stay-at-home dad one day.
-I’m the oldest of five kids, so I have plenty of experience at baby-sitting, too.
+I’m the oldest of five kids, so I have plenty of experience at baby-sitting.
 Of course, I’d have to switch my copy of Dangerous Liaisons for picture books for a while."

 Employers’ Support for Expat Partners

-Male expat partners such as André are the exception to the proverbial rule.
+Male expat partners, such as André, are still the exception to the proverbial rule.
 However, Amy and he were pleased to receive support from Amy’s employer.
-The HR department offered André cultural seminars about living in Japan as well as a crash-course in Japanese for beginners.
-"They’d even have given me career counseling and help with sorting out my work permit if I should ever need it."
+The HR department provided André with cultural seminars about living in Japan, as well as a crash course in Japanese for beginners.
+"They’d even have given me career counseling, and they offered us help with sorting out my work permit if I should need it."

 Some of the expat women Amy has met in Tokyo were happy for the couple when she told them about her great employer, but others seemed discontent or jealous.
-They felt that the small number of male expat spouses received more attention and advice than the "traditional" expat woman who were simply expected to shoulder the burden for the sake of relationship and family.
+They felt that the small number of male spouses received more attention and advice than the "traditional" expat women who were simply expected to shoulder the burden for the sake of relationship and family.

 How Employers Can Help

-However, here are some areas in which expat spouses should ask for help from the partner’s employer.
-As a first step, it is especially important to work together as a team, so the trailing spouse can make these requests with the expat’s full support:
+Here are some areas in which expat spouses – regardless of their gender – should ask for help from the partner’s employer.
+As a first step, it is especially important to work together as a team, so the traveling spouse can make these requests with the expat’s full support:

-- Look-see visits and fact-finding trips before the assignment as such
+- look-see visits and fact-finding trips before the assignment

-Many an expat spouse might have been able to avert their marital crisis, if they had received such help from the very beginning.
-It could be useful to remind employers that an expat with a happy partner will also be happy and thus more productive and enthusiastic about the assignment.
+Many an expat spouse might have been able to avert their marital crisis if they had received such help from the very beginning.
+It could be useful to remind employers that an expat with a happy partner will be more productive and enthusiastic about their assignment.